 Wealthify vs eToro

 Wealthfront can be an attractive option for investors who want to save for retirement without putting in a lot of work.
-But how does it stack up against eToro, one of the most highly recommended stock brokers in the UK?

 To start, it’s important to note that eToro isn’t strictly a robo advisor.
 It enables you to buy and sell individual stocks from a catalogue of global exchanges.
 You can also purchase more than 450 ETFs, including many of the same ones that Wealthify invests in. eToro doesn’t charge any account management fees and you won’t pay any commissions to invest, which makes it significantly cheaper than Wealthify.
 One thing to note is that eToro only offers general investing accounts, not ISAs and SIPPs.